 INTRODUCTION TO HAND AND FOOT

-Hand and Foot is a game related to Canasta.
+Hand and Foot card game is a game related to Canasta.
 In Hand and Foot, players are dealt two sets of cards: the hand, which is played with first, and the foot, which is played after.
 This game does not have standard rules and is played with a variety of variations.
 The game generally has 4 players consisting of 2 partnerships.
 However, this game can be played with any number of people.
 This game is also closely related to Pennies From Heaven.

 The instructions below are best fit for a 4 player game with partners.